Stephen Gillett: Board of directors

+Gillett is aan independent director on the boards of Dutch Bros (since 2021) and Discord (since 2020).

+Previously, Gillett was a member of the board of directors at Symantec from 2011 to 2012, where he served on the audit committee.
+From 2015 to 2017, he was a board member at Chipotle Mexican Grill, contributing to both the audit and nominating governance committees.
+Gillett was chairman of the board of Granular Insurance until 2025, when Verily sold the company to Elevance Health.

 Awards and honors

 In 2006, Gillett was recognized as an innovative Guild Master in World of Warcraft by Wired.

-In 2009, Gillett was named a "40 Under 40 of Seattle & Puget Sound," a regional award program that spotlights the top business leaders under the age of 40.

 In 2010, the Aspen Institute named Gillett in the 2010 Henry Crown Fellow Program. with fellowship class members Reid Hoffman and Tim Westergren, which is designed to engage the next generation of business people in the challenge of community-spirited leadership.

-In 2010, Fortune (magazine) ranked Gillett #22 in its "40 under 40" list.

 In 2011, CNNMoney named Gillett to the Executive Dream Team.

-In 2011, Geekwire named Gillett “Geek of the Week.”

 In 2012, InformationWeek named Gillett the Technology "Chief Of The Year".

-In 2012, Appinions named Gillett as one of the most influential marketing leaders in America.
+The same year, Appinions named him as one of the most influential marketing leaders in America.

+In 2023, Modern Healthcare nominated Gillett on its “100 Most Influential People in Healthcare” list.

+In 2024 and 2025, D Magazine named Gillett one of "The Most Powerful Business Leaders in Dallas-Fort Worth."
+He was also inducted into the 2024 San Francisco State University Alumni Hall of Fame."

 Personal life

-Gillett lives with his family in Silicon Valley.
+Gillett lives with his family in the Dallas-Fort Worth Metroplex.
 He is an active and longtime player of MMORPGs.